 If you haven’t done it for a while, now’s the time to think about the health of your school’s OSHC.
-Have a think about your recent experiences with your service, pay them a visit and find out how healthy it really is.
+Think about your recent experiences with your service, visit them and find out how healthy it is.

-Are the staff at the service warm and engaging to everyone they come into contact with?
+Are the staff at the service warm and engaging to everyone they meet?
 You want to make sure families and school staff feel safe and welcomed into the service – and that includes you too!
-Are you acknowledged, greeted warmly and shown around the service?
+Are you acknowledged, greeted warmly, and shown around the service?

 If you don’t already know, ask about staff turnover and qualifications.
 Think also about how the staff communicate regularly with the school and with parents.
 Do you think this is adequate?

 You might not know much about the OSHC program if you haven’t asked about it or visited the service lately.
 Ask to see copies of the recent programs and assess the activities on offer.
 Is there a broad range of activities offered to suit the needs of the children who attend?

 Do you think it would be appealing to school-aged children?
 You’ll also be able to see if the children are happy and engaged in activities as soon as you walk into the OSHC.

 The program is what attracts children to the service and keeps them coming back for more, even if they don’t need to be there.

 FINANCES AND SUPPORT

 Do you know if your parents are receiving good value for money with their OSHC fees?
 Is the school being paid market rates by the service provider?
 You can do your research here to find out.